Puddletown Area Parish Council covers and extensive area. The map below shows the boundaries of the four parishes.

 The village boasts a spacious Village Hall, centrally located within the village with easy access.

-The village of Tolpuddle is situated 2 miles east of Puddletown and is considered the birth place of the Trade Unions.
+The village of Tolpuddle is situated 2 miles east of Puddletown and is considered the birthplace of the Trade Unions.
+The village is home to the Tolpuddle Martyrs Museum run by the TUC, St John’s Church, The Martyrs Inn, a village hall and Orchard Meadow park.

-The village hosts two Village Meetings a year, Chaired by Mr Nigel Pitman and Clerked by Mr Tony Gould.
+The village hosts two Village Meetings a year, chaired by Mr Nigel Pitman and clerked by Mrs Julia Johnston.
+The most recent minutes can be viewed here.